JacobEkedahl/Design-Patterns/README.md

 ## Introduction

 This repository displays design patterns with use cases as well as an parallel programming use case.
-One of the applications is a drawing application which uses firebase as backend and facilitates simultaneous use of same drawing online.
+One of the applications is a drawing application which uses firestore as backend and facilitates simultaneous use of same drawing online.
 The other one showcase the performance of a parallised implementation of MergeSort and QuickSort as well as testing the threshold values for when to stop dividing a task into smaller tasks.

 ## Design patterns used